Azure-Samples/active-directory-b2c-dotnet-desktop/README.md

 1. Find the assignment for `public static string ClientID` and replace the value with the Application ID from your Native app registration, for example `My Test WPF App`.
 1. Find the assignment for each of the policies, for example `public static string PolicySignUpSignIn`, and replace the names of the policies you created in Step 2, e.g. `b2c_1_SiUpIn`
 1. Find the assignment for the scopes `public static string[] ApiScopes` and replace with the scope you created in Step 3, for example, `https://<your-tenant-name>.onmicrosoft.com/demoapi/demo.read`.
+1. Change the `ApiEndpoint` variable to point to your Node.js Web API `hello` endpoint running locally at `"http://localhost:5000/hello"`

 ### Step 6:  Run the sample